USE OF CERTAIN TERMS:

 So that you understand this term and others that we use, please consider familiarizing yourself with these terms as we use them:

-• Ekklesia.
-This word refers to the body of believers gathered from the world who live in the world but are not part of it.
+- Ekklesia: This word refers to the body of believers gathered from the world to serve God.
+It refers to all who call themselves believers.

-• Remnant.
-A remnant refers to those who, like the prophets in the time of Elijah, did not bow their knees to Baal.
-Today, they are true believers as God sees them.
+- Remnant: A remnant differs from church and ekklesia in that it refers to those who, like the prophets in the time of Elijah, did not bow their knees to Baal.
+Today, these are true believers as God sees them.

-• Man: Scripture refers often to “man”, meaning humankind.
-Unless the biblical passage itself refers to a particular male person, apply the passage to all humankind.
-For example, if any man is in Messiah, he is a new creation.
+- Man: Scripture refers often to “man”, meaning humankind.
+Unless the passage itself refers to a particular male person, apply the passage to all humankind.
+For example, if any man is in Christ, he is a new creation.
 Interpret that to mean if any person is in Messiah, they are a new creation.

 Hopefully, understanding these few terms will keep us on the same page.